-If you miss a dose of AFINITOR, you may still take it up to 6 hours after you normally take it.
+If you miss a dose of AFINITOR, you may take it if it is less than 6 hours after the time you normally take it.
 If it is more than 6 hours after you normally take your AFINITOR, skip the dose for that day.
-The next day, take your usual dose of AFINITOR at your usual time.
-Do not take 2 doses to make up for the one that you missed.
-Contact your doctor if you have any questions or concerns.
+The next day, take AFINITOR at your usual time.
+Do not take 2 doses to make up for a missed dose.
+If you are not sure about what to do, call your health care provider.

-If you take too much AFINITOR, contact your doctor or go to the nearest hospital emergency department right away.
+If you take too much AFINITOR, contact your health care provider or go to the nearest hospital emergency room right away.
 Take the pack of AFINITOR with you.